-The Cloze with drag and drop task
+This article covers the cloze with drag and drop task type.

-Overview of the Cloze with drag and drop task
+Overview of the cloze with drag and drop task

-The Cloze with drag and drop task asks learners to drag and drop items into blanks within text.
+The cloze with drag and drop task asks learners to drag and drop items into blanks within text.

 When should I use a cloze with drag and drop task?